rockettheme/docs/Docs/wordpress/themes/cygnet/contactus.md

 ![Mainbody](page_contactus_5.png)

 The **Contact Us** page is a common WordPress page.
 The page's content is blank.
-The contact form is loaded as the result of setting the **Template** in the **Page Attributes** section of the sidebar to **Contact Form**.
+The contact form is loaded as the result of setting the **Theme** in the **Page Attributes** section of the sidebar to **Contact Form**.
 This form is loaded from the `theme-contact.php` file located in the theme's directory.

 Widgets
 -----